-Kick off the gridiron’s biggest game with a Texas-size feast.
+Kick off football season with a Texas-size feast.

-Sunday, February 5, the biggest day in football, is upon us.
-To celebrate, a host city hotel, the Marriott Marquis Houston’s Biggio’s Sports Bar, is sharing a Texas-style steakhouse meal befitting the reputation of the sport and the Lone Star State the hotel calls home.
+Football season is upon us, folks.
+To celebrate our favorite time of the year, Marriott Marquis Houston’s Biggio’s Sports Bar has shared a Texas-style steakhouse meal befitting the reputation of the sport and the Lone Star State the hotel calls home.
 And if you’re in Houston, check out our top 10 game-day to-do recommendations.

 Charro-Style Black-eyed Peas